 Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

 Synthetic turf fields are grounds for more than athletic activities; they’re often venues for outdoor events.
 School districts use them for graduations, awards ceremonies, and social gatherings; community centers use them for entertainment, job fairs, conferences, and a whole range of other activities.
-These days, many people are more comfortable attending outdoor venues because they’re better at reducing rates of transmission during a pandemic than indoor spaces.

 So, how can field owners and facility managers utilize their fields for large gatherings safely?
 We regularly hear from people who manage synthetic turf facilities with questions about the best practices and precautions to take.
 Here are seven crucial guidelines to follow to keep your field safe during non-sports-related events and gatherings.

 Cover your bases before the big day.
 Certain activities or actions could void your warranty with your synthetic turf field provider.
 If you have concerns, communicate with your field installation company before your event.